turbot/steampipe-plugin-exec/docs/tables/exec_command.md

 ### Query local network interfaces through Python interpreter

 This example requires Python3 interpreter to be set on `exec.spc` file.
-Please refer to [this](index.md#local-connection-using-a-specific-interpreter) on how to set it up.
+Please refer [this](index.md#local-connection-using-a-specific-interpreter) on how to set it up.

 ```sql
 select